jadecobra/python_tdd_exercises/source/how_to/sleep_duration/test_duration_w_date_and_time.rst

                 )
             )

-  the terminal shows green again
+  and the terminal shows green again

 * I add a variable to remove the repetition of the date for ``wake_time``